Skip to main content

 function format_user(user) = "%s#%s".format(user.name, user.id.to_hex().sub(0, 5));

-With proper imports, the main.rell file should now contain only the create_user operation, which is useful for testing purposes.
+With the proper imports in place, the main.rell file should now only include the create_user operation, which is beneficial for testing purposes.

-Now, create a new module called test_operations in the test folder by creating a file there and declaring it as a module:
+Next, a new module called test_operations is created in the test folder by creating a file there and declaring it as a module:

 src/test/test_operations.rell